Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: Introduction

 The rest of this paper is organized as follows.
 Section \Rmnum{2} presents the system model and problem formulation.
-Section \Rmnum{3} presents analytical results on the user SINRs and the maximum network common SINR.
-Section \Rmnum{4} and Section \Rmnum{5} present our proposed solutions to the two SINR balancing problems without and with BS power control, respectively.
+Section \Rmnum{3} presents analytical results on the user ASAINRs and the maximum network common ASAINR.
+Section \Rmnum{4} and Section \Rmnum{5} present our proposed solutions to the two ASAINR balancing problems without and with BS power control, respectively.
 Section \Rmnum{6} presents numerical results to evaluate the performance of the proposed algorithms.
 Finally, Section \Rmnum{7} concludes the paper and discusses future work.